DevExpress-Examples/asp-net-mvc-grid-change-editor-type-based-on-another-editor-value/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e4825/)**
 <!-- run online end -->

-This example demonstrates how to change an editor type for a certain field based on the value of another editor in the edit form.
+This example demonstrates how to change the editor type for a certain field based on the value of another editor in the edit form.

 ![](grid-edit-form.png)